hfossli/AGWindowView/README.md

 iOS 5 ~ iOS 8 and SDK's
 -----------------------
 AGWindowView is compatible with modern combinations of build SDK's and iOS system versions (iOS 5 ~ iOS 8).
+Make sure you use the latest tag/version.

 Usage